wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/security-governance-intro/includes/4-center-of-excellence-starter-kit.md

 -   **App Audit**

-    Having a platform that provides democratized access to technology is only useful if people don't create a lot of redundant or low-value applications.
+    Having a platform that provides democratized access to technology is only useful if people don't create many redundant or low-value applications.
 There also may be situations where people create temporary applications for proof-of-concept purposes.
 These apps can clutter an environment if they are not cleaned up.
 Within the COE